cyverse/ds-irods-rs-build/README.md

 This repository has two subtrees.
-The master branch of the https://github.com/cyverse/irods-netcdf-build is attached to the directory `irods-netcdf-build`.
-The master branch of the https://github.com/iPlantCollaborativeOpenSource/irods-setavu-plugin is attached to the directory `irods-setavu-plugin`.
+The master branch of the https://github.com/cyverse/irods-netcdf-build is attached to the directory `base/irods-netcdf-build`.
+The master branch of the https://github.com/iPlantCollaborativeOpenSource/irods-setavu-plugin is attached to the directory `base/irods-setavu-plugin`.